vankhoawin/website2.0/README.md

-van website 2.0. runs on flask, jquery and bootstrap.
-Utilizes facebook and github API.
+van website 2.0.
+Written in Python using Flask + extensions.
+Utilizes Jquery and Bootstrap.
+Features Flickr API for photography section.